Returning to Work Post COVID-19: How Will Your Work-Life and Office Space Change?

 There was a time when we thought business required an office.
 It legitimized our work – if it wasn’t in an office, it wasn’t real work.
 Companies focused considerable time and resources to establish themselves in enviable office spaces.
 But shifts in lifestyle choices began to change, not just our mindset, but the mindsets of corporate America.
 Slowly, it became acceptable to work remotely, at least part-time.
 Then COVID-19 happened, and we became more creative out of necessity.

 Companies had no choice but to facilitate remote working on a broader scale than before, though not every industry lends itself well to this.
 It was a self-defense measure.
-As profits dwindled, home offices multiplied.
+As profits dwindled, home offices multiplied, effectively upending the structure of the working world that had been in place for generations.

 Three out of five workers who have worked from home during the crisis say that they would prefer to continue to work from home in the future.
 McKinsey research shows that 80% of remote workers say that they enjoy it, with 41% saying they are more productive at home than at the office, and 28% say they are as productive as before.
 That’s good news because many of them will be asked by their employers to do just that – continue to work from home most days.